Ordinary sentences that actually have a hidden meaning - Invisible SOS appearing in SOS -

 So, what then?

-Based on 44 meta-analyses examining the effects of Mindfulness-Based Interventions (MBI) across 336 randomised controlled trials (RCTs) involving 30,483 participants, it became clear that mindfulness-based interventions indeed hold significant therapeutic potential, although the strength of evidence varies considerably depending on the type of PICOS.
+Based on 44 meta-analyses examining the effects of Mindfulness-Based Interventions (MBIs) across 336 randomised controlled trials (RCTs) involving 30,483 participants, it became clear that mindfulness-based interventions indeed hold significant therapeutic potential, although the strength of evidence varies considerably depending on the type of PICOS.
 Therefore, utilising MBI as an intervention is at least partially supported by scientific evidence.
 While noting the limitations of the existing literature, ongoing and rigorous experimental research is required to evaluate these interventions.

 Why is focusing on the present moment so effective?

-It is thought to be linked to the brain’s default mode network.
-The default mode network is essentially more active when a person is in a “spaced-out” or “zoned-out” state.
+The default mode network is essentially more active when a person is in a “spacing out” state.
 Why?
-Because when people have nothing to occupy their minds, they tend to think about rather useless things, ha ha.
+Because when people have nothing to do, their minds tend to wander to rather dubious thoughts, ha ha.

 It’s not all bad, though.